-Departure in the morning to Taroudant, known as “the little Marrakesh”, it is spectacular for its massive ramparts and beautiful medina.
+We pick you up from your accommodation in the morning to start our 6 Days Tour from Agadir to Ouarzazate via Desert Trip, to Taroudant, known as “the little Marrakesh”, it is spectacular for its massive ramparts and beautiful medina.
 We continue to Tilouine, the heart of the saffron growing area of Morocco and cross the two passes of Tizi-n-Tighatine and Tizi-n-Ikhsane before reaching Kourkouda and Taznakht.
 This small town is famous for its Berber gelims and carpets and where we stop for lunch.
 From here we continue south driving to the edge of the Sahara to Foum Zguid for the night.

 After breakfast we drive into the Sahara across the now dried-up Lake Iriqui, which used to be fed by the Dra’a River and be full of fish and water birds.
 In the middle of this lake we can search for fossils.
 The off-road piste takes us past the various features of the desert; the stony desert, “reg” and the “hammada”.
 Lunch will be in Chegaga, far away from villages and ‘civilisation’.
 Here you can clamber up to the top of the high dunes to watch the sunset.
 At the foot of the dunes, we have dinner and spend the night in a bivouac of nomad tents.